Frequently Asked Questions

 Is an interview required to be admitted to the program?

-Applicants whose application have met initial screening criteria, will be contacted to complete an interview with the MCMHC Program Admissions Committee.
+Applicants whose applications have met initial screening criteria, will be contacted to complete an interview with the MCMHC Program Admissions Committee.
 Applicants will participate in a 30 to 45 minute interview with members of the committee.
-This is a professional interview and should be considered as similar to a job interview.
+This is a professional interview and will be used, in part, to determine if an offer of admission will be made.

 How many students will be admitted to the program?